Accidents happen. It’s a fact of driving. Fortunately, car insurance exists to cover a wide range of situations, including collisions.

 After an accident, most people want to rush straight into reporting a claim.
 But not so fast.
 It may not always make sense to file.
 There are times when you should file, and others when you shouldn’t.
 Here are scenarios where you should file:

-In most cases, it’s the right choice to get help from your insurer.
-However, there are some moments where it may not make sense:
+In most cases, it’s the right choice to file a claim with your insurance company.
+However, there are some situations where it may not make sense, for example:

 Frequently Asked Questions

 If you end up in a minor accident with another driver, it may be tempting to not file a claim.
-The other person might try to convince you to not involve insurance.
+The other person might try to convince you to not involve insurance companies.
 Don’t listen to them.
 It’s important to alert your insurer of an accident with another driver at all times.
 The other party could find “new” damages months later and try to sue you.
-Protect yourself by getting your insurer on your side.
+Protect yourself by getting your provider on your side.

-Q: How long does an auto insurance company have to settle my claim?
+How long does an auto insurer have to settle my claim?

-A: Your insurer has a responsibility to payout your claim on time.
-Many states, such as California and Texas, set deadlines for providers during the process.
+Your car insurance coverage provider has a responsibility to payout your claim on time.
+Many states, such as California and Texas, set deadlines for insurers during the process.
 In general, you can expect everything to be taken care of within 90 days.
 However, more complex claims can take longer to settle.

-Q: How long do I have to file a car insurance claim?
+How long do I have to file a claim after a car accident?

-A: Insurers aren’t the only ones with deadlines during the claims process.
-Accident victims must file a claim in a reasonable amount of time.
-Some states set firm deadlines for this.
-For instance, California gives you up to two years to file.
-It’s best not to wait long to submit a request to your insurer.
-You should aim to file as soon as possible to avoid any complications.
+For instance, California has a two-year claim filling deadline.
+It’s best not to wait long to submit a request for reimbursement to your insurer.
+You should aim to file your claim as soon as possible to avoid any complications.

-A: This depends on what happened in the accident and who was at fault.
-If you caused the accident, you should expect to file a claim with your insurance for any damages to your car.
+This depends on what happened in the accident and who was at fault.
+If you caused the accident, you should expect to file a claim with your insurance policy for any damages to your car.
 You may also need to file a PIP claim if you suffered injuries and live in a no-fault state.
-However, if you were a victim, you would file against the other driver’s insurance company.
-This is because their liability insurance would step in to protect you.
+However, if you were a victim, you would file against the other driver’s insurer.
+This is because their liability coverage would step in to protect you.